Aakash Repeater Courses

 When we put some acetone, petrol or perfume evaporate in our palm, they come into contact with the air and hence evaporation causes a cooling effect on our palm.

-Q 4.
+Question 4.
 Why are we able to sip hot tea or milk faster from a saucer rather than a cup?

 Answer:

-As we know, the evaporation is rate is faster with the increased surface area.
+As we know, the evaporation rate is faster with the increased surface area.
 Tea in a saucer has a larger surface area than in a cup.

 Therefore, the cooling of tea is more rapid in the saucer, and thus, we can sip hot tea or milk faster from a saucer rather than a cup.

-Q 5.
+Question 5.
 What type of clothes should we wear in summer?

 Answer: